jmhend/ImageLoader/README.md

 ImageLoader
 ===========

 Package to download and display bitmaps.
+Feel free to add suggestions!